 1a - Visualisation

-Miles Research is working with corporate partners, backers and a leading Australian University, to progress development of an assimilated numerical modelling which combines conventional meteorology with other vital disparate data-sets, in order to better define near-future weather scenarios.
+Miles Research has commenced initial discussions with corporate partners, backers and a leading Australian University, to progress development of an assimilated numerical modelling which combines conventional meteorology with other vital disparate data-sets, in order to better define near-future weather scenarios.

 This will include terrain, surface substrate, oceanic surface topography, (including geo-spatially and temporally indexed dynamic data for biomass, human - machine - environmental variance, as well as crop cycles and business-risk,) modelling crucial dynamic vulnerabilities against weather.